pkallberg/help.nitrous.io/README.md

 Create or edit a post within the _posts folder.
 If you add a Category tag then the document you create will display within the help site's main page under that category.

+Once finished, push your changes back to master to keep this branch up to date.

-Once finished, switch to (create) the gh-pages branch.
+Next, switch to (create) the gh-pages branch.
 This is the branch used for Github Pages:

     $ git checkout -b gh-pages master